 Delays are a common and frustrating part of any construction project and are a frequent source of disputes.
-For that reason, most construction contracts include clauses for time extensions As a contractor, it is important to know when you can request an extension of time and to follow the correct process when requesting it.
+For that reason, most construction contracts include clauses for time extensions.
+As a contractor, it is important to know when you can request an extension of time and follow the correct process.
 You also need to ensure any request does not create confusion or problems later in the project.
 This article will set out your rights as a contractor to request an extension of time and set out the correct way to make any request.

 Either party, whether the contractor or owner, can request an extension of time on a construction project.
 Generally, when an extension of time is agreed on and granted, neither party can later claim liquidated damages.

-This reflects a key principle in construction contracts that a party is not able to benefit from a contract by relying on their own breach of the contract.
+This reflects a key principle in construction contracts that a party cannot benefit from a contract by relying on their own breach of the contract.
 In other words, as a contractor, you cannot request an extension of time (and limit any claim for liquidated damages) when you caused the delay.
 Therefore, as a contractor, you can claim an extension of time when:

 - you are not the cause of any delays; and